FREQUENTLY ASKED QUESTIONS

 DEWORMING

 We use Aquasol, Safeguard (fendbendazole) Goat Dewormer in water, Panacur (fendbenazole) Horse Dewormer Paste (pea size amount in the mouth).
 Each product has different egg withdrawal periods.
-I put a link in Helpful Resources if you’d like to test for worms, and read about different dewormers, prior to doing so.
-We definitely deworm our birds.
+I put a link in Helpful Resources if you’d like to test for worms, and read about different dewormers - prior to doing so.

 SANITIZE + WATER CARE